List of Ned's Declassified School Survival Guide characters: Buzz Rodriguez

+Missy Meany

 Missy Meany (Carlie Casey) is a pretty, very popular school cheerleader.
 She turns out to be a nasty, conceited person who cheats at most anything and will stop at nothing to get her way.
-Starting in season 3, she has an obsessive crush on Ned.
-After finding out that Ned will not return her feelings for him, she goes out with Crony in the finale.
-She also has two very tall bodyguards, who she cheerfully calls her collection team or "Missy Buddies."
-In "School Clubs" she rips off Ned's guide with a club called the Missy's Declassified School Survival Manual Club, writing terrible ways to survive school.
+Starting in season 3, she develops an obsessive crush on Ned.
+After finding out that Ned will not return her feelings for him, she goes out with Jerry Crony in the finale.
+She also has two very tall bodyguards, who she cheerfully calls her collection team or more commonly, her "Missy Buddies."
+In "School Clubs" she rips off Ned's school survival guide with a club called the Missy's Declassified School Survival Manual Club, writing "Helpful Hints", which are really terrible ways to survive school and become popular.

+Coconut Head

-Coconut Head (Rob Pinkston) is a dorky friend of Ned, Moze, and Cookie, and a common bullying-target of Loomer's gang.
+Coconut Head (Rob Pinkston) is an often-ridiculed dorky friend of Ned, Moze, and Cookie, and a common bullying-target of Billy Loomer's violent gang.
 His real name is never revealed.
 His nickname is based on his hairdo, which looks like a coconut.
-As revealed in “Dodgeball”, he gets chronic nose bleeds, and has been getting them ever since he was three.
+As revealed in “Dodgeball”, he gets chronic nose bleeds, and has been getting them ever since he was three, which is no big deal.
 In multiple episodes it is shown that he is a talented free throw shooter at basketball.
 It is revealed that he has an operatic singing voice in the episode "Electives".
 In the episode "Valentine's Day," he is in love with the Huge Crew.

+Martin Qwerly

 Martin Qwerly (Tylor Chase) is another geeky friend of Ned, Cookie, and Moze.
 He is extremely optimistic and is always seen talking, usually insanely fast.
 People usually cover his mouth during his fast-talks or put up a cardboard cutout of themselves next to him and leave.
 He is the class vice-president.
 In the episode "Video Projects" he pretends to be a ninja and is caught on video, causing him to become a laughingstock until Ned and Cookie add special effects and voiceover narration into the video, making him popular.
 His name is a pun of the phrase "smart and squirrelly" as seen in the episode "Project Partners."

+Claire Sawyer

-Claire Sawyer (Brooke Marie Bridges) is a student at Polk who aspires to be a lawyer.
+Claire Sawyer (Brooke Marie Bridges) is a student at Polk who aspires to be a future lawyer.
 She often introduces herself by saying, "Claire Sawyer, future lawyer."
-Usually when she introduces herself in this manner to one of the three main characters, they remind her that they have all known her since before kindergarten.
+Usually when she introduces herself in this manner to one of the three main characters, most commonly in season 1, they remind her that they have all known her since pre-kindergarten.
 She is always seen wearing a business suit.
 She appears when one of the characters needed consulting or if they needed help with something that seems like a legal issue.
 Her leitmotif parodies the first few notes of Symphony No. 5 by Ludwig van Beethoven.